kubernetes-retired/service-catalog/docs/proposals/2018-04-20-CRDs-as-a-backing-store.md

 external package that allows API servers to do this generically.
 Service Catalog will operate exactly the same with no noticeable changes based on this implementation.

-rest.Storage is the interface that the API server uses to communicate with etcd.
+`rest.Storage` is the interface that the API server uses to communicate with etcd.
 More research needs to happen to work out the exact details of the Implementation.
 There was a previous effort to do this with TPRs and a few PRs to do it with an original version of CRDs.
 Not sure why this was abandoned.

-TODO(n3wscott): MORE DETAILS.
+This implementation will assume that all CRDs are being created by the Service Catalog, in the same namespace that Service Catalog is running.
+RBAC rules could be applied to the namespace to not allow access from anything except Service Catalog.

+If Service Catalog is to move it's running namespace, it will be up to the cluster operator to migrate the CRs into the new namespace for Service Catalog.

 ## Issues and History